 The Series 1603 Super Eight Touring Sedan was unique in the 1938 line.
 On the 127-inch wheelbase of the junior cars, it had the 320 cubic inch, 130 bhp Super Eight engine.
 At 4,530 pounds, it was the lightest of the Super Eight offerings and no doubt exhibited the best performance.
 Priced under $3,000, it was a relative bargain.

 This 1603 Packard Touring sedan has been in single-family ownership since the 1970s.
 Well-known collector Ken Stein had it restored by Eastern Coach Restoration in Sayville, Long Island, New York, winning a first Junior National AACA First prize at Jekyll Island, Georgia, in November 1979.
-After the Steins moved from North Carolina to Arizona in 1985, the car was kept in climate-controlled storage, but was little used.
+After the Steins moved from North Carolina to Arizona in 1985, the car has been kept in climate-controlled storage since completion, but was little used.
 It has recently been recommissioned for the road.
-Invoices for this work, which ran to some $10,000, accompany the car, and show parts obtained from Max Merritt Auto in Franklin, Indiana, as well as the work performed.
+Invoices for this work, which ran to some $10,000, accompany the car, and show parts obtained from Max Merritt Auto in Franklin, Indiana, as well as the work performed (copies available).
 It now runs and drives well.
 Of Mr. Stein’s collection, which at one time numbered a dozen cars, this was his wife’s favorite, so was never sold.